 Essentially the project sponsor exists to take ownership of the business opportunity or need and take it forward to ensure the issues are dealt with and the benefits realized while being able to resolve matters outside of the control of the project manager.

-Project Manager (That’s You)
+Project Manager (aka You)

 You are the planner (including maintaining the Gantt chart), the organizer and implementer and the one who has to have the project management skills to ensure everything, including success, is measured and reported accurately.

-You need to be an objective judge of much of what is going on, while at the same time being at the subjective heart of all which is happening.
+Finally, you need to be an objective judge of much of what is going on, while at the same time being at the subjective heart of all which is happening.

 This is the person who is responsible for paying for the work.
 Often this is the team responsible for the problem or opportunity the project has been established to look at.
 They are the people with most to gain from the project, hence it is their budget which is at risk.